getnf/getnf/README.md

 unless there is a new version of Nerd Fonts.
 You can force reinstalling a font by using the `-f` flag.

+If you know the exact font you want to install, you can dot it directly with `getnf <font-name>`.

 Enjoy!

 ### Notes